DIGI-VUB/digitagger/README.md

 - Inception is configured with proxy-based authentication through Keycloak
 - Shiny applications
     - can be put at /home/userxyz/Shinyapps/open
-    - can be put at /home/userxyz/Shinyapps/projectxyz which you to belong to group userxyz/projectxyz in Keycloak to be able to access it
+    - can be put at /home/userxyz/Shinyapps/projectxyz which require you to belong to group userxyz/projectxyz in Keycloak to be able to access it
-- Cantaloupe is open accessible the admin which uses the Cantaloupe login configuration
+- Cantaloupe is open accessible for IIIF, the `/admin` URI uses the Cantaloupe login configuration